Ordering and Capabilities

 Sending your digital files to UPB

 What are the guidelines for digital files?
-If you are ready to begin designing the artwork for your packaging project, or even if your artwork is completed, it is recommended that you check with our digital art guidelines in order to make your project run more smoothly.
+If you are ready to begin designing the artwork for your packaging project, or even if your artwork is completed, it is recommended that you check with our digital art guidelines in order to make your packaging project run more smoothly.

 Where and how do I send my files?
-If you are ready to send digital art to UPB, you should already be in contact with a UPB sales representative.
+If you are ready to send your digital art files to UPB, you should already be in contact with a UPB sales representative.
 They will give you the appropriate email address to use to send in your art.

 If your files are too large to email, you can use a file transfer service like Dropbox or We Transfer.